 - The Heinz and the Drug scenario from the Defining Issues Test (DIT)

 - Moralization of Politics Scale (MOPS)

 - Integrity Scale

 - Moral Dilemma–Trolley

 - Ethical Values Assessment (EVA)

-In a second phase, select items from the Measuring Morality survey will be included in the fourth wave of the National Study of Youth and Religion, a nationally-representative study of the religious lives of teenagers and young adults.
-This will allow us to trace how experiences in the formative adolescent years shape the moral perspectives developed by American young adults.
+In a second phase, select items from the Measuring Morality survey were included in the fourth wave of the National Study of Youth and Religion, a nationally-representative study of the religious lives of teenagers and young adults.
+This allows us to trace how experiences in the formative adolescent years shape the moral perspectives developed by American young adults.

 The research project is directed by Stephen Vaisey, Associate Professor of Sociology at Duke University.
 Collaborators include:

 Measuring Morality is supported by a grant from the John Templeton Foundation.